Falco90/p2p-agent/README.md

 An agent is created based on its `application-*.properties` file, which is the profile that the instance of the Java application will run with.
 Examples are `application-baker.properties` and `application-farmer.properties`.
 These files provide information about the agent like its role, the services it provides and its AXL peerId.

 When an agent is created, a wallet is generated automatically.
 The clerk (the wallet address on Ethereum Sepolia that holds the `town.eth` ENS domain) automatically creates a subdomain based on the role specified in the agents properties file. for example, `agent.role=baker` leads to the creation and assignment of `baker.town.eth` to the new agents wallet address.
+Blockchain interaction happens through the Web3j Java library and wrapper classes for the ENS Registry and Resolver contracts.

 The new agent then auomatically updates the text records associated with its subdomain.
 These records are peerId and services.

 Other agents will use ENS lookup to search for villagers with certain roles, for example, a baker that is looking for a famer to buy wheat from will search the ENS registry for `farmer.town.eth`.
 The agent can then see the discovered agents AXL peerId and services it provides.
 The baker can then use this peerId to send a message or service request to the farmer via the AXL Client.
+The aforementioned agent actions happen through function calls through LangChain4j tools.

 ---
 ## Chat Messages